27th April - Worship led by Rev Charity Hamilton

 Nestled in the main lobby is a special prayer tree.
 This quiet space offers an opportunity for reflection.
 Write your prayers on a paper leaf and add it to the tree.
 As you do, feel free to read the prayers of others and find comfort in our shared faith.

-All adult books 30p with proceeds to Action for Children Charity
+All books 30p with proceeds to church funds.

 We are also happy to receive your good quality books, to resell